-My name is Tor Hylbom, and this is my website / blog dedicated to the subject of family history.
-I have been fascinated by genealogy for many years, but it was only since some time in 2011 that I have been working in earnest on a family history project to find out and record as much as I can about my ancestors.
-I was greatly inspired and assisted in this endeavor by the research previously conducted by my paternal grandmother, Elizabeth (Hamlin) Hylbom, who died in 1982.
-This site became “live” on 11 May 2012, and I’m making information available here as it evolves.
+My name is Tor Hylbom, and I was born in Monterey, California in 1963.
+This is my website / blog dedicated to the subject of family history.
+I have been fascinated by genealogy for many years, but it was only since some time in 2011 that I have been working in earnest on a family history project to (1) find out and record as much as I can about my ancestors, (2) organize the results of my research and (3) make the information available online.
+I was greatly inspired and assisted in this endeavor by the research previously conducted by my paternal grandmother, Elizabeth (Gunnell Hamlin) Hylbom, who died in 1982.
+This site, in its current form (more or less), debuted on 11 May 2012, and I’m making additional information available here as it evolves and expands.
 Slowly, the website is taking shape through the accumulation of what I modestly call A COLLECTION OF FAMILY HISTORY NOTES, gathered from secondary sources available in libraries or digital archives (many of which are stored on my web server and available for downloading, copyright considerations permitting).
 As work proceeds, I will be updating my progress in my blog and posting drafts of my research for others to explore if they are interested.

-The most up-to-date information is available on Ancestry.com, which I use as my sysytem of record, but viewing my tree there may require a subscription.
+The most up-to-date information on my family tree is available on Ancestry.com, which I use as my system of record, but viewing my tree there may require a subscription.
 To see the Hylbom family tree on Ancestry.com, click — > HERE

 The project does NOT purport to be a work of original research.
 I am an amateur genealogist and historian, and what I have learned has been winnowed imperfectly and is only as good as the secondary sources I have consulted.
 The reader must always keep in mind that every single ancestral contention in this or any genealogy is subject to being refuted (or reinforced) the instant some new document is found!
 It’s frustrating at times, but that also makes genealogical research exciting.
 While the greatest care has been taken to avoid errors, some undoubtedly have crept in.
 The reasons are clear: Family and civic records do not necessarily agree.
 Many people live and die who do not know when and where they were born, cannot tell the names of their grandparents or the maiden name of their mother or grandmothers.
 Few families think it of sufficient importance to keep a correct record made at the time events transpire, but trust to memory.
 However, I believe every line of descent is accurately described, even if individual details are missing or murky or even wrong in some particulars.
 Even though the information is never perfectly accurate and could be wrong-headed in some cases, it’s fun, entertaining and informative to make the best of the imperfect sources out there to learn the story of our ancestors as best we can.